wdoyle42/lpo_prac/assignments/s2-03-assign/assignment3.md

 ---
 # Assignment 3

-Using the api dataset,(https://stats.idre.ucla.edu/stat/stata/seminars/svy_stata_intro/apipop) complete the following steps for three different sizes of schools: small (less than 25th percentile in enrollment), middle (middle two quartiles), large (above or equal to 75th percentile).
+Using the api dataset,(https://stats.idre.ucla.edu/stat/stata/seminars/svy_stata_intro/apipop) complete the following steps for the full sample AND three different levels of school spending: low spending (less than 25th percentile in spending), middle (middle two quartiles), large (above or equal to 75th percentile).
 Do this by creating a loop structure around the following steps.

-1. Create a series of macros, one for each of the following characteristics of schools: finance, teachers, parents
+1. Create a series of macros, one for each of the following characteristics of schools: students, teachers, parents

 2. Create a table of descriptive statistics for these variables using the esttab command.
 Make sure it is clearly labeled.